bentles/TetraMorph/README.md

 How to win
 ----------
 Unfortunately you're out of luck here.
 You cannot win this game.
 Your aim is to survive.
-Currently there is no fail state but the plan is that you will collect squares by correcctly recreating patterns and then lose them when it's too difficult for you to keep up.
+Game over occurs when you fail to recreate a square before it is in line with the square you are manipulating.